About the Artist

 I came to Boulder, Colorado in 1984 to attend graduate school in Communication Disorders and Speech Science at the University of Colorado; but in truth, I chose to attend the University when I saw the cover of the catalog.
 It featured a gorgeous photograph of the iconic Flatirons rock formations towering above the campus.

 Now I can see the Flatirons out of the window of my 10th floor apartment.
-Without fail, my daily routine begins with drinking my morning coffee while sitting in front of that window, watching the weather and light changing moment to moment.
+Without fail, my daily routine begins with drinking my morning coffee while sitting in front of that window with my cat, watching the weather and light changing moment to moment.

 I enjoy crawling around in the communal gardens where I live, wearing dirty green kneepads and elbow protectors, taking close-ups of plants and flowers, rain droplets and spider webs, and things we often pass by unless we slow down and look closely.